ezeezinne236920/ezeezinne236920/README.md

 I am Ezinne!
-a dedicated Nutritionist and a front-end developer with a strong foundation in HTML, CSS, JavaScript, React.js, and Next.js With a background in food and nutrition from my academic journey, I bring a unique perspective to my work, combining my technical skills with a deep understanding of health and wellness.
+I am a dedicated Nutritionist and a software Engineer I have a strong foundation in HTML, CSS, JavaScript, React.js, and Next.js